-Goodwill is subject to annual impairment testing.
-No impairment loss was considered necessary in the 2011 financial year.
+Goodwill is subject to annual impairment testing (as at 31 March) and when circumstances indicate that the carrying value may be impaired.
+No impairment loss was considered necessary in the 2012 financial year.

 The recoverable amount of goodwill is determined by applying the price to earnings (P/E) method.
 The P/E method involves the capitalisation of the earnings of the business at an appropriate multiple and requires consideration of the following factors: